About BCS. The Chartered Institute for IT

 - Online application

 Make your online application at any stage of your teacher training application – you don’t need to have a confirmed teacher training place, or to have even started your UCAS application yet.

-If your online application is successful, you’ll be invited to an assessment day where you’ll need to: give a 10-minute presentation; participate in a group activity; sit a short interview with local teachers; and take a multiple-choice subject knowledge test.
+If your online application is successful, you’ll be invited to an online assessment where you’ll give a 15 minute presentation and be interviewed by 2 of our assessors.

 IT and information services, teaching and education